Twins vs. Astros Player Props Betting Odds

-Player prop bet options for Byron Buxton, Yordan Alvarez and others are listed when the Minnesota Twins visit the Houston Astros at Minute Maid Park on Tuesday (at 8:10 PM ET).
+Those looking to place a player prop wager can find odds on Yordan Alvarez, Byron Buxton and others in the Houston Astros-Minnesota Twins matchup at Minute Maid Park on Wednesday at 8:10 PM ET.

 Bet on this matchup or its props with DraftKings!